mitchdavenport88/hop_shop/TESTING.md

 * As with adding products and blog posts, editing and removing them can only be done by admin with access to the relevant forms and functionality restricted.
 * To access the edit and delete function of a product, admin needs to navigate to the product detail page of the item and the relevant call-to-action buttons will be shown under the table as shown below.
 * To access the edit and delete function of a blog post, admin needs to navigate to the blog post in question and the edit and delete buttons will be shown underneath the article.
-* Editing either will take you to the relevant form, which will be pre-populated with the data that’s already been provided.
+* Editing either will take you to the relevant form, which will be pre-populated with the data that’s already been inputted.
     * Form fields are clearly labelled and all data entered is validated the same as when it’s intially added.
 * Deleting anything from the site is a two-step process where confirmation is needed in order to avoid any accidents.
     * Any deletion or update is confirmed by a toast message.